alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 The ``module load`` command configures your current session only - when a user logs out of the cluster or starts a new session, they are returned to their initial set of modules.
 This is often preferable for users wanting to include ``module load`` commands in their cluster job-scripts, but it is also possible to instruct environment modules to configure the default login environment so modules are automatically loaded at every login.

-Use the ``module initadd <module-file`` command to add an application to the list of automatically loaded modules.
+Use the ``module initadd <module-file>`` command to add a software package to the list of automatically loaded modules.
 The ``module initrm <module-file`` command will remove an application from the list of automatically loaded modules; the ``module initlist`` command will display what applications are currently set to automatically load on login.

 .. note:: Commands to submit jobs to your cluster job-scheduler are automatically included in your users' **$PATH** via a ``services/`` module.
 If you unload this module or remove it from your list of automatically-loaded modules, you may not be able to submit jobs to the cluster scheduler.